 I always wanted to do more on film but the timing never felt right.
 While studying or doing commercial work there was never a project compatible with this format.
 I grew up watching videos with Super8 and 16mm footage in it and I always loved the feel of them and wanted to recreate it.
 I really wanted to get it right!
 For example, the Cliché Bon Appetit video had a huge impact on – in particular on how to see skateboarding in relation to cities – and later the Alien Workshop Mind Field video with its different and abstract angle of things.
 While moving to a new apartment I dug out my Nizo Super8 that hadn’t been used for the last six years and figured it’s time to revive it.
 Super8 is a bit more run and gun than 16mm for example and was perfect for pushing through the streets and shooting.

+Where do you see the reason behind using actual 8mm material when everything is HD (or excuse me, 4k) these days?
+And why not just put a filter over it that the majority of the viewers won’t be able to distinguish from actual film material?
 I’m always asked that same thing and I always answer that it’s just not the same.
 You can simulate all kinds of formats with different plugins of sorts but it never looks the same.
 In 8mm the colors, grain and dynamic range of film looks so organic and natural and it feels more natural to shoot.
 You think in a different way and can’t let the film run forever which makes it one the hand very difficult to follow through your plan but on the other hand the material more valuable.

 What’s up next for you?
 Any new projects coming up or will we see this format continue in another city?